priyamtejaswin/KernelGAT/README.md

 ![model](https://github.com/thunlp/KernelGAT/blob/master/model.png)

-The repository is mostly the same (credit to the original KGAT authors for sharing a highly reproducible and accessible codebase).
+The repository is mostly the same (credit to the original KGAT authors for sharing a highly reproducible and accessible codebase under an MIT license).
 The changes/additions are listed below:
 *

 You can refer to the original repository (to access the original code, weights, etc) [here](https://github.com/thunlp/KernelGAT).
 For more information about the FEVER, please refer to [fever.ai](http://fever.ai).